 Allow the carpet to air dry with the doors open.
 Follow with another good vacuuming.

-Wash the interior
+Wash, clean the interior

 Use your favorite all-purpose cleaner to clean the vinyl walls, doors, and dashboard—all but the “headliner” (ceiling).
 Get into all the cracks, grooves, and crevices.